 Everyone knows the Indus Valley Civilization as the first urban civilization on the subcontinent.
 Who were these people?
 Where did they come from?
 Why did they disappear?
 There are many theories.
-Here we look into an empirically verifiable hypothesis that is both necessary and sufficient.
+Here we look into an empirically verifiable hypothesis that is both Necessary and Sufficient.

-The people in Mohenjodaro were the native Hindu.
+The people in Mohenjodaro were the native Hindu (DNA L).
 They were an advanced civilization.
-Around 3,000 BCE, a small group of Hindu were forced to relocate to Mohenjodaro by a climatic change.
+Around 3,000 BCE, a small group of the L were forced to relocate to Mohenjodaro by a climatic change.
 They were there until around 2,200 BCE, when they were forced to vacate by another climatic change.
-The group were in Mohenjodaro for a brief period.
+The L were in Mohenjodaro for a brief period.